adrelanos/tor-ctrl/man/tor-ctrl.8.md

 : Sleep N seconds after each command sent.
 (Default for socat/nc: 0 second, Default for telnet: 1 second).

 **-w**
 : After sending the command, wait for interrupt signal, normally Ctrl+C, before closing the connection.
-Useful when you want to be warned about events (assynchronous replies), example is when the command is *SETEVENTS STREAM*.
+Useful when you want to be warned about events (asynchronous replies), example is when the command is *SETEVENTS STREAM*.
 The exit code shall not be evaluated.
 (Default: not set)

 **-q**
 : Quiet mode.
 (Default: not set).